 ZODIAC, Aerospace GMT, Ref no. 752-925, men´s wristwatch, 35 mm, steel, self winding, plastic crystal, date, 24-hour indicator, original bracelet, foldingclasp, Ref no. /9, approx 1965.

 A two tone bezel model was also available.
+Below with white dial.

 Third edition 752-925

 Then the model changed to wider indices, and a sweep second hand with a rectangular lollipop.
 Some models continued to use the scale engraved case back.
+A white dial version is shown below.

 10k solid gold bezel version.